wallarm/product-documentation/docs/2.16/admin-en/scanner-address-us-en.md

 --8<-- "../include/scanner-ip-request-us.md"

-IP addresses used by Wallarm to recheck attacks:
+IP addresses used by Wallarm to recheck attacks and vulnerabilities:

 --8<-- "../include/rechecker-ip-us.md"